Who we are

 Hermina Glass-hill, MHP

-Hermina Glass-Hill is Director of the Susie King Taylor Ecology Center and Women’s Institute in Midway, Georgia.
+Hermina Glass-Hill is Director of the Susie King Taylor Ecology Center and Women’s Institute in Georgia.
 Hermina is a writer, historian, preservationist, and sustainability advocate who has been a voice for environmental justice and human rights for more than twenty years.

 Hermina founded the Susie King Taylor Women’s Institute and Ecology Center to honor this Gullah Geechee freedom seeker and to provide educational programming on the influence of coastal ecology in the lives of enslaved and free women.
 In 2019, she received the Georgia Governor’s Award for Arts and Humanities for her service in preserving African American history and culture.

 Hermina has served as the research historian for the National Center for Civil and Human Rights where she learned the value of hard-won struggles for racial equality and ocean justice during the Civil Rights Movement.
 Hermina has also worked as the climate justice advocate at Georgia Interfaith Power and Light, engaging communities and educating local, state, and federal policymakers on the impact of climate change on frontline coastal communities.
-She is currently the Georgia Field Representative for Oceana, where she builds on-the-ground support for ocean conservation.

 David Riera, M.Sc., ed.s